 Continuing the already established trend for our list of the best roguelikes and roguelites, Griftlands is a deck-building roguelite where you must fight your way through a sci-fi world.
 You can make plenty of friends along the way, take on dangerous jobs, and, most importantly for a deckbuilder, collect a tonne of cards.
 It also helps that it’s absolutely beautiful.

-While still in Early Access at this time of writing, Klei have shown that they are creators to be trusted over the years, so you can rest assured that they will be building on Sal and Rook’s stories properly as time goes on.
+Klei have shown that they are creators to be trusted over the years, so it wasn’t a surprise to see them use the game’s time in Early Access properly, helping Griftlands to become quite the feature complete (and inherently addictive) game at full launch.
 Whether you build a team or buy mercenaries, look for alliances or play like a lone wolf, Havaria begs you to dive in.

 11. BPM: Bullets Per Minute